 urban area at night, drone view

 UWM's Global Studies program uniquely offers students a blend of courses across disciplines and across colleges at UWM in preparation for a career abroad or within the U.S. that works on matters that cross borders and cultures.
 Our increasingly interconnected world demands future leaders who have global knowledge and skills including the ability to analyze problems from multiple perspectives and incorporate solutions that are inclusive of different viewpoints and cultures.
-Interpersonal and intercultural communication skills are also developed through our program as well as advanced competency in a language other than English.
+Interpersonal and intercultural communication skills are also developed through our program as well as proficiency in a language other than English.

 These characteristics are valued by employers across industries and professions and are the launching pad for lifelong career growth and adaptability.
 There is no single job outcome for global studies graduates - you will find our alumni in all types of positions in locations around the globe.
 We have alumni who own international start-ups, some who work in a business management role at large multinational corporations, and others who have joined the Peace Corps or an NGO in social service types of positions.